INCF/neurohdf/doc/source/hierarchy.rst

     dataset.attrs["axis_1"] = 1
     dataset.attrs["axis_2"] = None

 or "first_axis" and the 0-based index.
-(0-base is by convention.
-To index into the array in NumPy arrays, this does not require a transformation.
-For MATLAB which is 1-base, the index needs to be incremented by one.)
+(0-indexed is by convention.
+To index into the array in Python NumPy arrays, this does not require a transformation.
+For MATLAB which is 1-indexed, the index needs to be incremented by one)

 Alternatively, define a convention for the axes names:
 ("x", "y", "time", None, "zspace", "xfrequency", ...)